RAK4600 Breakout Board AT Command Manual

 Introduction

-The RAK4600 Breakout Board is designed to simplify LoRa P2P peer-to-peer and LoRaWAN communication.
-This board saves you in dealing with complicated SPI protocol with the LoRa transceivers.
-Instead, a well-known serial communication interface is provided to send commands and request the internal status of the board.
-This approach allows a straightforward way to integrate LoRa technology into your projects.
+The RAK4600 Breakout Board simplifies both LoRa P2P peer-to-peer and LoRaWAN communication.
+Instead of dealing with complex SPI protocols for LoRa transceivers, this board provides a familiar serial communication interface to send commands and check the board's status.
+This design allows for seamless integration of LoRa technology into your projects.

-In the RAK4600 Breakout Board, the serial communication is exposed on the UART1 port, through the J7 connector Pin 1 (USART1_RX) and Pin 2 (USART1_TX).
-The parameters of the USART1 communication are 115200 / 8-N-1.
-The firmware upgrade is also possible through this port.
-Refer to RAK4600 Breakout Board Datasheet for pin distribution and schematic of RAK4600 Breakout Board.
+In the RAK4600 Breakout Board, the serial communication is available through the UART1 port, using J7 connector Pin 1 (USART1_RX) and Pin 2 (USART1_TX).
+The USART1 communication parameters are set to 115200 / 8-N-1.
+You can also perform firmware upgrades through this port.
+For detailed pin distribution and schematic information, refer to the RAK4600 Breakout Board Datasheet.

-In addition, the RAK4600 Breakout Board also supports BLE.
-You can use your mobile phone to communicate with the RAK4600 Breakout Board via BLE interface, or you can use the board to scan the surrounding Bluetooth beacon information.
-Refer to Bluetooth Connection Modes.
+Additionally, the RAK4600 Breakout Board supports BLE connectivity.
+You can communicate with the board via BLE interface using your mobile phone or use the board to scan for nearby Bluetooth beacon information.
+For more details, refer to Bluetooth Connection Modes.

 AT Command Syntax

-The AT command is based on ASCII characters.
-A command begins with the prefix at
+The AT command uses ASCII characters, beginning with the prefix at

-part is omitted for the sake of clarity.
+part is omitted in the rest of this document.

 The AT commands can be classified into the following groups:

-- Read Command: Reads the current configuration or status of the board.
-The command name and the list of parameters are separated by the
+- Read Command: Used to retrieve the current configuration or status of the module.
+The command name and parameter list are separated by the

 =